Savage X Fenty: Controversies

+In 2021, a Legal Rights Observatory activist filed a complaint against Savage X Fenty, alleging the brand was using child labor to extract blood mica from mines in Jharkhand, India.
+Savage X Fenty has denied these accusations.

 The brand faced controversies relating to its membership program, in which a consumer protection was filed and settled for $1.2 Million for deceptive marketing.
 Some of the claims include a complaint about the advertisement of the prices (the real prices were hidden, and the shown prices were only accessible after subscribing to the optional VIP membership).
 Additionally, consumers felt misled by the subscription system, and they claimed that the company did not inform its customers of the recurring fees, nor did it allow them to consent to the automatic renewal of the membership.

 Investments

 In 2022, Multiply Group PJSC, an Abu Dhabi based technology investment holding company, invested US$25 million in Savage X Fenty.